marvync/Laser-automation-NewFocus/README.md

 Jupyter notebook (.ipynb) to operate remotely the Tunable Diode Laser TLB-6700 using python.

+This script is a first version and some improvements need to be done!
+For example, we can create a class called **lasers** and unify the control of all lasers that are coinnected in the intranet or internet.

 **Observations:**

 - NewFocus laser driver (.exe) has to be installed.
 - The code was tested to run on the [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) attached (.yml).

-This script is a first version and some improvements need to be done!

-As an example, we can create a class called **lasers** and unify the control of all lasers that are coinnected in the intranet or internet.

 ## NewFocus TLB-6700